-Requesting Agency Information Project Sponsor Agency: Agency Conta ct: Telephone: City of Greeley / GET Will Jone es 970-350-9751 Mailing Address: 1 Email Address: 1200 A Street will.jones@greeley gov.com City: State: ZIP Code: Greeley СО 80631 Additional Financial Sponsors (if applicable): Colorado Department of Transp ortation Pro ject Descrip tion Project Name: Jurisdiction(s)): Greeley-Evans Transportation Center City of G Greeley Project Location (attach map of project location as we "II): Project Type (Mobility, Safety, Bridge, etc.): Greeley Evans Transit Office (map provided) Mobility Project Limits (to and from): A Street South to RR Tracks and from (to 11th Avenue Project Length (miles): e N/A Is this part of an ongoing project?
-If so, please describ N/A Is this part of an ongoing project?
-If so, please describe.
-N/A Project Description: The project will construct a regional transportation hub that will include the following amenities: • Concrete bus pull-in's to facilitate current and future routes.
-Several lanes sized to accommodate larger over the road coaches. • Shelters at respective pull-ins • Building to include climate controlled indoor lobby to accommodate 30-40 seated customers, future customer service representative area, customer and separate driver restrooms and a small storage area. • Electronic sign-age notating passenger information and departures • Security camera system for both the park-n-ride lot and the transfer center and associated fiber connections • Bike racks to facilitate inter-modal transportation from Poudre Trail as this regional trail very close to the proposed facility • Way-Finding signs for the park-n-ride This project will be extremely beneficial to the system and the region as it limited to regional routes. · Project Phase(s), if applicable (Construction, Design, ROW, etc.): Fiscal Year(s) of Construction: N/A 2017 Reason for Amendment request: There were previously not enough fund enough funds (FASTER & local) to com are now
+Requestin ig Agency In formation Project Sponsor Agency: Project Sponsor Agency: Agency Contac City of Greeley / GET Will Jon es 970-350-9751 Mailing Address: 1 Email Address: 1200 A Street will.jones@greeley gov.com City: State: ZIP Code: Greeley СО 80631 Additional Financial Sponsors (if applicable): Colorado Department of Transp ortation Pro ject Descrip tion Project Name: Jurisdiction(s) ): Greeley-Evans Transportation Center City of C Greeley Project Location (attach map of project location as we "II): Project Type (Mobility, Safety, Bridge, etc.): Greeley Evans Transit Office (map provided) Mobility Project Limits (to and from): A Street South to RR Tracks and from ( to 11th Avenue GET office Project Length (miles): N/A Is this part of an ongoing project?
+If so, please describ N/A be.
+Project Description: The project will construct a regional transportation hub that will include the following amenities: • Concrete bus pull-in's to facilitate current and future routes.
+Several lanes sized to accommodate larger over the road coaches. • Shelters at respective pull-ins • Building to include climate controlled indoor lobby to accommodate 30-40 seated customers, future customer service representative area, customer and separate driver restrooms and a small storage area. • Electronic sign-age notating passenger information and departures • Security camera system for both the park-n-ride lot and the transfer center and associated fiber connections • Bike racks to facilitate inter-modal transportation from Poudre Trail as this regional trail very close to the proposed facility • Way-Finding signs for the park-n-ride This project will be extremely beneficial to the system and the region as it limited to regional routes. will not only facilitate current transit operations but also future e expansion to include but not Project Phase(s), if applicable (Construction, Design, ROW, etc.): Fiscal Year(s) of Construction N/A 2017 Reason for Amendment request: There were previously not enough fund enough funds (FASTER & local) to com s for constr plete the p ruction; however, there project. are now